-- Displaying a blue badge incorrectly, e.g., face down or with the badge number obscured. - Failing to display the parking clock when required, or with parking clock obscured. - Displaying a blue badge that appears to be fraudulent, e.g., a photocopy or if it has been defaced.
+- Failing to display a blue badge. - Displaying an expired blue badge. - Displaying a blue badge incorrectly, e.g., face down or with the badge number obscured. - Failing to display the parking clock when required, or with parking clock obscured. - Displaying a blue badge that appears to be fraudulent, e.g., a photocopy or if it has been defaced.